 One of the most debated findings from PISA has been that teacher-directed instructional practices tend to better predict student achievement than student-oriented learning.

-Schleicher goes on to address criticism of teacher-directed instruction:
+Schleicher goes on to address criticisms that the research approaches PISA adopts tends to favour teacher-directed instruction:

 (…) others suggest that teacher-directed instruction only prepares well for tests predicated on recall and memorisation.
 But that’s not what PISA is about; to do well in PISA, students have to be able to extrapolate from what they know, think across the boundaries of subject-matter disciplines, apply their knowledge creatively in novel situations and demonstrate effective learning strategies.